Proper connective differential graded algebras and their geometric realizations: An isomorphism of noncommutative Chow motives

 If we further specialize to $k$ being algebraically closed, then we obtain an isomorphism

-where $|\sfH^0(A)|$ is the number of non-isomorphic simple $\sfH^0(A)$-modules, and hence the motive of $A$ is a sum of copies of the motive of $k$, i.e. it is of \textit{unit type} \cite[\S 4]{MR3090263}, in agreement with Corollary~\ref{cor:motive}.
+where $|\sfH^0(A)|$ is the number of non-isomorphic simple $\sfH^0(A)$-modules, and hence the noncommutative motive of $A$ is a sum of copies of the noncommutative motive of $k$, i.e. it is of \textit{unit type} \cite[\S 4]{MR3090263}, in agreement with Corollary~\ref{cor:motive}.

-\begin{rem} Note that we have opted to work with smooth and proper DG-algebras instead of smooth and proper DG-categories.
-This is no actual restriction, since any smooth and proper DG-category has a classical generator, and is thus derived Morita equivalent to a smooth and proper DG-algebra. \end{rem}
+\begin{rem} Note that we have opted to work with smooth and proper dg algebras instead of smooth and proper dg categories.
+This is no actual restriction, since any smooth and proper dg category has a classical generator, and is thus derived Morita equivalent to a smooth and proper dg algebra.
+(See \cite{MR3379910}*{Proposition~1.45} for a proof.) \end{rem}